Best Lowland Whiskies

 Glenkinchie

 A historic distillery, Glenkinchie serves as the Lowland expression that makes up Johnnie Walker blended whisky.
 Located in East Lothian, known as ‘the garden of Scotland’, Glenkinchie distillery was founded in 1825.
-For over 150 years, their whisky was severely underrated, until it finally received the worldwide recognition that it deserves in the 1980s.
-It has since been dubbed ‘The Edinburgh Malt’, due to its proximity to Scotland’s capital.
-The premises boasts some of the largest copper stills in the industry, with its large output mostly going towards elite blends.
+Their premises boasts some of the largest copper stills in the industry, with its large output mostly going towards elite blends.
 However, you can get your hands on some of their single malt in the form of their flagship 12 Year Old and their yearly Distillers Edition release.
-Its famed for flavours of freshly cut grass, along with crisp apple, almond and honey.
+It is famed for flavours of freshly cut grass, along with crisp apple, almond and honey.

 Auchentoshan